Brow Lift Surgery - Cost / Price, Advice, Before / After Images & Videos

 The results of your brow lift will last many years.
 Despite this, no procedure can stop the effects of time and aging.
 As a result, some mold wrinkle lines may return over the following years.
 The technique used, your skin thickness and elasticity and environmental damage will also affect how long the results last for.

-What effect will drugs have on my procedure?
+What effect will drugs have on my brow lift?

 The use of tobacco, alcohol or other drugs can increase the risks of complications for your brow lift.
 Consequently, we recommend that you stop smoking for at least six weeks before and after your surgery.
 You may even like to use this as an opportunity to quit smoking.
 We also advise that you try to cut down on your alcohol consumption around the time of your brow lift.